-The PMIP3 output is publicly available on the PMIP website (http://pmip3.lsce.ipsl.fr/).
-The 65 pollen biomization results are provided by Members of China Quaternary Pollen Data Base

-(CQPD), Table 1 shows the information (including references) of the 91 collected pollen records and 3 original ones in our study, the biome scores of these 94 pollen records derived from IVM are listed in Table S4, and the digitized data of pollen can be requested to Qin Li (liqin@mail.iggcas.ac.cn).
+Data availability.
+The PMIP3 output is publicly available on the PMIP website (http://pmip3.lsce.ipsl.fr/, last access: 21 June 2019).
+The 65 pollen biomization results are provided by the Members of the China Quaternary Pollen Database (CQPD).
+Table 1 shows the information (including references) on the 91 collected pollen records and 3 original ones in our study; the biome scores of these 94 pollen records derived from IVM are listed in Table S4, and the digitized data on pollen can be requested from Qin Li (liqin@mail.iggcas.ac.cn).
 All the reconstructed climate values at each pollen site from IVM are provided in Table S5.
 For the data from CQPD, the basic information (location, data supporter, age control and biome type of each site) can be found in CQPD (2000), while the original data are not publicly available yet.
-These data can be requested to Yunli Luo (lyl@ibcas.ac.cn, Institute of Botany, Chinese Academy of Sciences, Beijing, 100093, China), a core member and academic secretary of the CQPD.
+These data can be requested from Yunli Luo (lyl@ibcas.ac.cn; Institute of Botany, Chinese Academy of Sciences, Beijing, 100093, China), a core member and academic secretary of the CQPD.